 How arimoclomol works

-ALS is a fatal neurodegenerative disease.
-The death of motor neurons, or nerve cells that control muscle movement, leads to the paralysis that is the hallmark of the disease.
+ALS is a neurodegenerative disease characterized by the death of motor neurons, or nerve cells that control muscle movement, leading to paralysis, a hallmark of the disease.

-Scientists don’t know what causes all cases of ALS.
-They do know some forms are inherited, resulting from a mutation of the superoxide dismutase 1, or SOD1, gene.
-The gene generates the SOD1 protein, and the mutation changes the way the protein functions.
-It becomes toxic, leading to rapid loss of motor neurons.
+The exact cause of ALS is not known but it is known that some forms are inherited, resulting from a mutation in the superoxide dismutase 1 (SOD1) gene.
+This gene encodes for the SOD1 protein and the mutation changes the way the protein functions.

 Arimoclomol triggers an increase in the production of heat shock proteins, or HSPs, which are involved in the body’s response to stress.
 HSPs bind to faulty proteins.
-They also regulate the programmed cell death pathway, the mechanism by which the body gets rid of damaged cells that need to be disposed of.
+They also regulate the programmed cell death pathway, a mechanism by which the body gets rid of damaged cells.

-In ALS, one of the HDPs — HSP70 — can bind to faulty SOD1 protein and remove it.
-By increasing the production of HSP7, arimoclomol may reduce the rate of motor neuron death and slow the progression of ALS.
+In ALS, one of the HSPs — HSP70 — can bind to faulty SOD1 protein and remove it.
+By increasing the production of HSP70, arimoclomol may reduce the rate of motor neuron death and slow the progression of ALS.

-A preclinical-trial study of arimoclomol’s ability to treat mice with ALS appeared in the journal Nature Medicine.
-The mice were able to move much better than untreated mice when they became older, and lived 22 percent longer.
-The findings suggested that arimoclomol could be an effective ALS treatment.
+A preclinical trial study of arimoclomol’s ability to treat mice with ALS appeared in the journal Nature Medicine.
+The treated mice were able to move much better than untreated mice when they became older, and lived 22 percent longer.
+The findings suggested that arimoclomol could be an effective treatment for ALS.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.